pl-young/Predicting-goat-behaviour-from-ear-tag-accelerometer-data/README.md

 ## Methods
 In this work I look at data from Mauny et al. (2025).
 In this study, accelerometers were attached to the ear-tags of eight indoor dairy Alpine goats to record their acceleration on the x-y-z-axis for a 24-hour period.
 Videos were also taken and the behaviours performed by each goat were labelled for a total of 11 hours per goat.
 These labels were made by a single trained observer and represented the 'ground truth'.
 Each file represents data from one individual goat.

-The data were first cleaned and reviewed, and the variables of interest – x-y-z coordinates and the animal's behaviour – were extracted.
+The data were cleaned to remove NAs, entries where the behaviour was not visible, and behaviours with very few entries, and the variables of interest – x-y-z coordinates, the animal's behaviour, and time stamps – were extracted.

-A measure of speed was then calculated as: sqrt[(x-coordinate**2) + (y-coordinate**2) + (z-coordinate**2)].
-The distribution of each variable
+The x-y-z coordinates at each recording was used to calculate the animal’s overall movement as magnitude in the following way: sqrt[(change in x-coordinate since last recording^^2) + (change in y-coordinate since last recording^^2) + (change in z-coordinate since last recording^^2)].
+Speed was then calculated as: magnitude / time since last recording.

+The distribution of each variable to be included in the model – change in x-y-z coordinates since last measurement, and speed – was visually assessed in order to select an appropriate model.
+The model was trained on 75% of the data, leaving 25% for testing.

+After generating an initial model, several combinations of the hyper-parameters were tweaked and the value which gave the best model accuracy, whilst maintaining performance across the different behaviours, was selected.

 Load in data
 ```